sitphp/commands/doc/9_creating_application.md

 path/to/my_app list
 ```

 If you got this working, you can now register your first command.

 ## Registering command

 A command can be executed without being registered.
 However registering a command makes it easier to execute since you don't have to worry about it's class name.
-You only need to give it a name and execute it with the given name.
+You only need to give it a name and execute it with the chosen name.

 To register a command, use the `setCommand` method.